 What is the Knowledge Management Process?
 Three key steps are described below.

 The first step of a successful KM strategy is understanding how gaps in knowledge and difficulty in locating information are impacting the organization.
-A KM strategy needs to focus on a process that can be measured and that is impacting the organization’s efficiency or effectiveness.
-A knowledge initiative in support of specific business process needs to identify measurable baselines and expected outcomes in order for funding to be justified.
-Digital transformations should always include a knowledge management strategy, but sometimes this is missing from large-scale transformations.
+A KM strategy needs to focus on a process that can be measured and that impacts the organization’s efficiency or effectiveness.
+A knowledge initiative in support of specific business process needs to identify measurable baselines and expected outcomes for funding to be justified.
+Digital transformations should always include a knowledge management strategy, which is sometimes missing from large-scale transformations.
 A plan to make it easier for people to get answers to their questions and collaborate with colleagues in support of a specific business objective is essential.

 Many organizations want to jump right in and start using a knowledge management tool or knowledge base technology to deal with fragmented knowledge.
-Increasingly, vendors are suggesting that artificial intelligence powered tools will solve knowledge problems.
+Vendors increasingly suggest that artificial intelligence-powered tools will solve knowledge problems.
 However, artificial intelligence applications run on organized knowledge and data.
 Thus, building an information architecture is a crucial next step in the knowledge management process.

-Every digital interaction throughout your operation is dependent upon an information framework to support it.
+Every digital interaction throughout your operation depends on an information framework to support it.
 Enterprises, especially complex ones, need a common language for knowledge and data.
 Without it, processes, people, and systems cannot talk to one another.

-Once an appropriate information architecture strategy is put in place, your organization can begin to implement technology to automate parts of the knowledge lifecycle processes.
+Once an appropriate information architecture strategy is implemented, your organization can begin to implement technology to automate parts of the knowledge lifecycle processes.

 It shouldn't come as a surprise that there either already is, or will be, artificial intelligence supporting your customer's buying journey.
-And these virtual assistants, chatbots, and robotic process automation (RPA) systems all demand curated, well structured content and information architecture.
+These virtual assistants, chatbots, and robotic process automation (RPA) systems all demand curated, well-structured content and information architecture.
 Evaluate and capitalize on the technology available to your organization today to significantly improve your knowledge management program.
-AI technologies can help apply a new information architecture to legacy content and can assist in the clean up and curation of that content.
+AI technologies can help apply a new information architecture to legacy content and can assist in the clean-up and curation of that content.

 The Benefits of Knowledge Management Programs